cfdlad/Google-Colab-File-Downloader/README.md

 # Google-Colab-File-Downloader
-To download files from any site into your gdrive using google colab
+Download files from from any site into your gdrive using google's colab

 Check out the video
 https://www.youtube.com/watch?v=AESTTHF7Jvo